Buckingham Palace sculpture celebrates ‘superhero’ trees

 Created by British designer Thomas Heatherwick, it reflects the planting of more than a million Jubilee trees as part of the Queen’s Green Canopy (QGC) initiative to mark 70 years of the monarch’s reign.

-Heatherwick revealed the monarch is a fan of the giant creation which rises above her official residence, to the left front side, outside the Palace railings.
+Heatherwick revealed that the Queen is a fan of the giant creation, which rises above her official residence, to the left front side, outside the Palace railings.

 A team of hundreds of welders, arborists, engineers and fabricators worked on the project, which Heatherwick revealed he designed in just a week.